 Importance of Compliance and Risk

-The key points of GDPR highlight clear guidelines on several rights as mentioned above and one of them is 'right to be forgotten' or ' right to erasure' mentioned in the Article 17 of GDPR.
-It clearly states that users have the right to request erasure of their personal data related to them and organizations retaining/collecting user data in any form must securely erase it when requested by the user unless the organization holds legal right to retain the user data.
+The key points of GDPR highlight clear guidelines on several rights as mentioned above and one of them is the 'right to be forgotten' or ' right to erasure' mentioned in Article 17 of GDPR.
+It clearly states that users have the right to request the erasure of their personal data related to them and organizations retaining/collecting user data in any form must securely erase it when requested by the user unless the organization holds legal right to retain the user data.

-How to Securely Erase User Data to comply with GDPR
+How to Securely Erase User Data to Comply with GDPR

 Fortunately, today there are several secure data erasure software available that helps you sanitize user data and creates automated erasure audit trails to meet the needs of internal and external information security audits and stay compliant with data protection laws & regulations.

-Risks associated with Physical Destruction
+Risks Associated with Physical Destruction